-The choice of $\beta{td}$ determines where the time domain detection algorithm will operate on the receiver operating curve (ROC), thus establishing its false alarm rate (FAR) and probability of detection (PD).
-Similar threshold $\beta$ values exist for the other detection algorithms described below.
-With each detection algorithm, the value of $\beta$ can be varied geographically, via a lookup table, with 1x1 degree resolution in latitude and longitude, to account for variations in the likelihood and type of RFI.
-A uniform pre-launch value for $\beta$ will be set so that the FAR causes an increase in the effective NEDT of the footprint average of 5% when no RFI is present.
-This corresponds to a FAR of 9.3%.
-It is expected that the value used for $\beta$ will be revisited after launch, once the actual RFI environment has been characterized.
-For example, it may be prudent to increase the FAR in geographical regions subject to persistent RFI in order to improve the PD, since widespread low-level RFI will be more likely.
-This type of geographic adjustment to the RFI detection threshold is currently underway for the Aquarius mission.
+The choice of β{td} determines where the time domain detection algorithm will operate on the receiver operating curve (ROC), thus establishing its false alarm rate (FAR) and probability of detection (PD).
+Similar threshold β values exist for the other detection algorithms described below.
+With each detection algorithm, the value of β can be varied geographically, via a lookup table with adaptable resolution in latitude and longitude, to account for variations in the likelihood and type of RFI.
+A uniform pre-launch value for β was set for all the algorithms so that the overall FAR is 5.5 %.
+The value used for β was revisited after launch after completing RFI analyses.
+The time domain threshold was made uniform globally and a constant higher value along the coasts.
+This helped to eliminate erroneous detections of coastal crossings as RFI.